-- 1. child protection policy, which should amongst other things also include the policy and procedures to deal with peer on peer abuse - 2. behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying) - 3. staff behaviour policy (Model Code of Conduct, Enfield Borough) - 4. safeguarding response to children who go missing from education; and - 5. role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies) - Ensure that all staff members receive appropriate safeguarding and child protection training (including online safety) at induction. which is regularly updated.
-In addition, all staff members should receive safeguarding and child protection updates (including online safety) via email, the newsletter and staff meetings, as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively - All staff should be aware of their local early help process and understand their role in it - All staff should be aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments - All staff should know what to do if a child tells them he/she is being abused, exploited or neglected.
-Staff should know how to manage the requirement to maintain an appropriate level of confidentiality.
-This means only involving those who need to be involved, such as the designated safeguarding lead (or a deputy) and children's social care.
-Staff should never promise a child that they will not tell anyone about a report of any form of abuse, as this may ultimately not be in the best interests of the child. - All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
-A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
-Nor should a victim ever be made to feel ashamed for making a report.
+- 1. child protection policy, which should amongst other things also include the policy and procedures to deal with child-on-child abuse - 2. behaviour policy6 (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying) - 3. staff behaviour policy (Model Code of Conduct, Enfield Borough) - 4. safeguarding response to children who go missing from education; and - 5. role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies) - Ensure that all staff members receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at induction. which is regularly updated. - In addition, all staff members should receive safeguarding and child protection updates (including online safety) via email, e-bulletins, staff meetings and the newsletter and staff meetings, as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively - All staff should be aware of their local early help process and understand their role in it